 Do you have any other coaches on your team?

 Truth be told, we have needed a coaching staff for about a year now.
 We have had to turn away too many candidates because we refuse to overload ourselves, but we’ve just not found the right coach for us…until now.
-We are happy to announce that we have brought Molly Greer and Valerie Ocano on board, and we are thrilled to have both.
-These two talented coaches currently handle all of our Discovery, Lifestyle, and Competition Team clients.
+We are happy to announce that we have brought Molly Greer, Valerie Ocano and McKay George on board, and we are thrilled to have them.

 What is your philosophy on cardio?